jdoof/arm-templates-demo/README.md

 # ARM and ARM Templates

-This is the demo arm template from the my talk on Azure Resource Manager.
+This is the demo arm template from the talk on Azure Resource Manager.

-There is instructions provder to deploy this template 3 ways.
+There is instructions provided to deploy this template 3 ways.

  - Through the Azure Portal
  - Powershell